Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 ### dataloader

 This is the configuration for dataset/dataloader.
-It is the component that provides data to the model.
-A dataloader usually takes raw information and process it into the format needed by the model.
+This component provides data to the model.
+A dataloader usually takes raw information and processes it into the format required by the model.

-You can see some example datasets in `configs/common/data/`, such as `cifar100`, `imagenet`, `bert_dataset` and so on.
+See example datasets in `configs/common/data/`, including `cifar100`, `imagenet`, `bert_dataset` and so on.
 You can also define your customized dataset config as you like.

-Here we use `bert_dataset.py` as an example:
+Take `bert_dataset.py` as an example:

 ```python
 # bert_dataset.py: